OneHotEncoder01/raytracer/README.md

 3. Watch as the window displays the ray-traced scene with a rotating camera.

+Beware, even if you have a NVidia GPU your device might have a different structure!
+This code is tested on my 3060 TI, if you have a different device you might need to change the Architecture flag.
+Please refer to https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/ if you have a CUDA error.
+You can simply modify the Makefile with your GPU flag.

 ## Project Structure

 - `main.cc`: Main application file containing the GLFW loop and rendering logic.